Stephen Burks is both a traveler and a designer.

 Stephen believes in a pluralistic vision of design that is inclusive of all cultural perspectives.
 His ongoing social project bridges the gap between authentic developing world production, industrial manufacturing, and contemporary design.

-Stephen is the 2015 Cooper Hewitt National Design Award winner in product design.
+Stephen is the 2015 Cooper Hewitt National Design Award winner in product design and a 2019 Harvard Loeb Fellow.